zeyh/RCS/scratchTools/README.md

 #### 2. Usage Report Query 1: All users above certain GB of space occupied
 * **Required**:
   * ```--dir someDirectory ```
-    * to put the data; otherwise, it will look for data files within the current directory
+    * indicate where the data files are; otherwise, it will look for files within the current directory
   * ```--spaceThresh someInteger ```
     * specify a lower bound of number of GB
 * **Optional:**
   * ```--start MM/DD/YY and --end MM/DD/YY ```
-    * specify a time range to query the data
+    * specify a time range to query the data (please follow this date format, i.e. 08/31/21)
   * ```--out someString ```
     * specify a name of the output figures
+  * ```--prefix someString ```
+    * specify a common prefix of input data files

 ####3.
 Usage Report Query 2: All data of a given user
 * **Required**:
   * ```--dir someDirectory ```
-    * to put the data; otherwise, it will look for data files within the current directory
+    * indicate where the data files are; otherwise, it will look for files within the current directory
   * ```--uid someString```
-    * specify the netID of user you would like to query
+    * specify the netID of a user you would like to query
 * **Optional:**
   * ```--start MM/DD/YY and --end MM/DD/YY ```
-    * specify a time range to query the data
+    * specify a time range to query the data (please follow this date format, i.e. 08/31/21)
   * ```--out someString```
     * specify a name of the output figure
+  * ```--prefix someString ```
+    * specify a common prefix of input data files

 ## 🚀 Example Running Commands <a name = "running"></a>